Masad, Israel: History

 Plans to build a quarry on Mount Kotz were rejected by the National Planning and Construction Council in 2008 after protests staged by the residents of Masad and the nearby Arab village of Eilabun.

+2km to the northeast is Hurvat Mimlah (also Khirbet Mimla, PAL 191/251), the site of the ancient village of Mamliah (ממליח), seat of the Hezir priestly family following the destruction of the Temple in 70 CE.
+Today it is a ruin.